LIST: Members of Congress questioning Mark Zuckerberg

-WASHINGTON (KGO) --Facebook CEO Mark Zuckerberg will be in the hot seat Tuesday and Wednesday to testify before lawmakers over the recent privacy leak scandal that may have affected millions of people.
+WASHINGTON (KGO) --Facebook CEO Mark Zuckerberg will be in the hot seat to testify before lawmakers over the recent privacy leak scandal that may have affected millions of people.

+WATCH LIVE: Facebook CEO Mark Zuckerberg testifies before Congress on data sharing

 Here's a full list of members of the Senate Judiciary, Senate Commerce, Science and Transportation, and the Senate Energy and Commerce committees, which will be questioning Zuckerberg.